balmorelcommunity/Balmorel/base/documentation/gh-pages/running_on_hpc/submitting_a_job.md

 After having transferred our Balmorel model through WinSCP (see [previous page](access.md)), we want it.
 We need to submit a job, which means creating a job script that asks for the right amount of memory usage and time before completion.
 This is done through a job script, illustrated in the code snippet below.
 We refer to [this general guide](https://www.hpc.dtu.dk/?page_id=1416) by DTU Computing Center for the exact explanations of the different elements.

 Note that the bottom commands assumes that the job script is placed inside your Balmorel folder, and that your Balmorel project contains a "scenario1" scenario - see [how to create new scenarios](../get_started/scenario_setup.md).
-The `--threads=$LSB_DJOB_NUMPROC` command makes sure that Balmorel does not use more cores than defined  in your job script (four in this case, due to `-n 4`)
+The `--threads=$LSB_DJOB_NUMPROC` command makes sure that Balmorel does not use more cores than defined  in your job script (four in this case, due to `#BSUB -n 4`)
 ```batch
 #!/bin/sh
 ### General options